fluxcd/website/content/en/flux/installation/bootstrap/bitbucket.md

 ---
 title: Bitbucket
 linkTitle: Bitbucket
-description: "How to follow bootstrap procedure for Flux using Bitbucket"
+description: "How to bootstrap Flux with Bitbucket"
 weight: 40
 ---